Aurelian-C/React-Summary_App/src/markdowns/10_React_custom_Hooks/Reusing_logic_with_Custom_Hooks.md

 ![What_are_Custom_Hooks1](../../img/What_are_Custom_Hooks4.jpg)

-Now imagine you *also* want to use the same logic in a different component.
+Now imagine you *also* want to **use the same logic in a different component**.
 You want to implement a "Save" button that will become disabled and show “Reconnecting…” instead of “Save” while the network is off.

 To start, you can copy and paste the `isOnline` state and the Effect into `SaveButton`:

 ![What_are_Custom_Hooks5](../../img/What_are_Custom_Hooks5.jpg)

 These two components work fine, but ==the duplication in logic between them is unfortunate.
-It seems like even though they have _different visual appearance_, you want to reuse the logic between them==.
+It seems like **even though they have _different visual appearance_, you want to reuse the logic between them**==.

 ## Extracting your own custom Hook from a component